 So, you’ve been asked to be a SME - a Subject Matter Expert - on an upcoming training project?
 Congratulations!
 It’s a big deal to be considered an expert.
 Your knowledge, and the relationship you form with the instructional designer (ID) picking your brain, will be vital to the success of your team’s training project.
 If it’s your first time around the block as a SME (or if you just want to improve the experience), here are some tips to make the collaboration a smooth one.

 Tip #1: Communicate

 We know you’re busy.
 Sometimes, the irony of choosing the person who knows the most about a job or procedure, is that they’re the one busiest doing that job or procedure.
+The ID isn't going to be aware of all subject matter expert roles and responsibilities.
 Deciding ahead of time when and how to best communicate will help make your life easier throughout the project design and delivery process.

 Tip #2: Be Concise

 You know everything there is to know about your job and the procedures you do all the time.
 You know the ins and outs, the exceptions, the weird little rules that you follow for compliance reasons, the tricks that save you a ton of time—you know all of it.
 However, you’re being asked supply information to people who are brand new or unfamiliar to what you do.